 Rings are also running hotter than ever before.
 As rings move up higher and higher on the piston to reduce emissions, they are seeing more and more heat.
-The top ring on many engines today run at close to 600° F, while the second ring is seeing temperatures of 300° F or less.
-Ordinary cast iron compression rings that work fine in a stock 350 Chevy V8 can't take this kind of heat.
-So that's another reason why many top rings are now steel or ductile iron rather than cast iron.
+The top ring on many engines today run at close to 600 degrees F, while the second ring is seeing temperatures of 300 degrees F or less.
+Ordinary cast iron compression rings that worked fine in an old school Chevy 350 V8 can't take the heat in late model Chevy LS and similar applications.
+Turbocharging and supercharging also increase piston and ring temperatures, so today's top compression rings have to be steel or ductile iron rather than cast iron.

-Scott Gabrielson of Federal-Mogul/Sealed Power says things seemed to have "settled down" for awhile as far as new ring designs and materials are concerned with the domestic engine manufacturers.
-"Passenger car and light truck engines built for the North American market are mostly using moly faced 1.2 mm top rings, 1.5 mm second rings and 3.0 mm three-piece oil rings.
-We're seeing more steel top rings but the second compression rings are still mostly cast iron with a reverse-twist taper face.
-It's a combination that is working well so there is no pressing need to change things – for now."
+In recent years, the ring sets used for passenger car and light truck engines in the North American market have been mostly moly faced 1.2 mm top rings, 1.5 mm second rings and 3.0 mm three-piece oil rings.
+Many top rings are now steel while the second compression rings are still cast iron with a reverse-twist taper face.
+It is a combination that has worked well for over a decade.

 The Europeans, by comparison, use a mix of ring facings: moly, chrome and nitride.
 Like the Japanese and domestic OEMs, they, too, are using smaller and smaller rings.
-But much of the ring development work that's going on in Europe today is now aimed at small diesel engines.
-The Europeans are buying more diesel-powered cars than gasoline-powered cars because of the diesel's higher fuel economy.
-They don't have the same emission regulations as we do, so diesels are a popular engine there.
+But much of the ring development work that's going on in Europe in recent years has been for small diesel engines.
+Traditionally, the Europeans bought more diesel-powered cars than gasoline-powered cars because of the diesel's higher fuel economy.

 Diesel engines run leaner and hotter than gasoline engines, so hard, durable ring facings are needed to provide good longevity.
-Moly works well in diesels, but engineers are also working on developing new composite facings that combine ceramics, moly and other ingredients.
+Moly works well in diesels, but engineers have also developed various composite facings that combine ceramics, moly and other ingredients.

-One of the big changes that will impact the longevity of diesel rings in the years ahead are new emission regulations that require ultra low sulfur fuels and exhaust gas recirculation (EGR) on heavy-duty trucks.
-Some engineers say diesel engines that were capable of going a million miles before EGR will be lucky to go half that distance because of the higher combustion temperatures. – which is good news for diesel engine rebuilders but not good news for fleets or owner operators.
+One of the big changes that has impacted the longevity of diesel rings in recent years has been changes in emission regulations that require ultra low sulfur fuels and exhaust gas recirculation (EGR) on heavy-duty trucks.
+The higher temperatures combined with reduced lubricity means some diesel engines that were capable of going a million miles before EGR may need new rings by 500,000 miles or less.

 Performance engine builders are always pushing the envelope and are the most demanding of all ring customers.
 They want rings that can withstand extreme abuse while also providing the best possible seal.
 Reducing blowby increases horsepower so a tight seal is absolutely critical to winning races.

-A lot of the cutting edge ring and piston technology that is being used in racing today will eventually find its way into production engines.
-The piston and ring sets that are found in many production engines today were considered racing parts less than a decade ago, so it is logical to assume such things as "gapless" rings and exotic coatings may be in OEM engines before long.
+A lot of the cutting edge ring and piston technology that was developed for racing has found its way into production engines.
+The piston and ring sets that are found in many production engines today were considered racing parts less than a decade ago, so it is logical to assume such things as "gapless" rings and exotic coatings may be in OEM engines.

 Keith Jones of Total Seal Piston Rings says eliminating the end gaps in the compression rings can improve horsepower by as much as 10 percent depending on the application.
 "Our gapless rings have been very popular with racers, but we also have conventional rings, too, and offer both types with various coatings."